William and Rhea Seath Awards in

 The William and Rhea Seath Awards (WRSAs) have been made possible thanks to the generosity of Faculty of Engineering alumnus, the late Mr. William Seath (B.Eng.
 1952).
 These awards support McGill University Faculty of Engineering tenure-track professors and their graduate students by enabling them to accelerate their technology that is reported as an invention but needs further validation prior to commercialization.

 Up to two equal awards of $25,000 for projects up to 12 months is given as part of this annual competition.
 They are reviewed by the McGill Engine Director and awarded by the Dean of the Faculty of Engineering based on the recommendation of a committee composed of faculty, industry and alumni members.
-Recipients use the awards to support the commercialization of their technologies.
-Examples of eligible support activities: development, testing, prototype construction, salary stipends for students.
+Recipients use the grant to further develop their technologies in conjunction with their commercialization plan.
+Examples of eligible support activities: development, testing, prototype construction, personnel costs (stipends, salaries & benefits).
+Successful applications demonstrate in a concise manner how the funds have a meaningful impact on commercialization advancement of their technology.

 Program Objectives